top of page

 • clubs, societies, and sport and fitness facilities.

 Many Australian educational institutions resemble small towns.
-You can join a club or organisation, go to the gym to improve your health and fitness, join a sports team, go to a social event, or volunteer in the community.
+You can join a club or organization, go to the gym to improve your health and fitness, join a sports team, go to a social event, or volunteer in the community.
 Check your institution's website for information on all of the events and services it provides.

 Student associations

 The Council of International Students Australia (CISA) is the national body for international students studying at the undergraduate, postgraduate, private college, TAFE, English language intensive courses for overseas students (ELICOS), and foundation courses in Australia.
 The Australian Federation of International Students (AFIS) is the national body for international students studying at the undergraduate, postgraduate, private college, TAFE, and foundation courses in Australia.
-This organisation assists students in making the most of their time in Australia, both living and learning.
+This organization assists students in making the most of their time in Australia, both living and learning.

 Other services for students